Kishawn-Dorman/Airbnb-Edinburgh-Housing-Dilemma-Analysis/README.md

 ![image](https://github.com/Kishawn-Dorman/Cluster-Analysis-and-Classification-Modelling/assets/146044118/ef72c8d3-644b-4744-91e9-2c44ed43584f)

-Figure 1 shows all binary and interval variables except longitude, latitude & last_scraped as histograms.
+Figure 1 shows all binary and interval variables except longitude, latitude, and last_scraped as histograms.
 The white bar depicted on some of the charts represents the amount of missing data.

-In figure 1 and table 1 the minimum and maximum values displayed for ‘bedrooms’ & ‘price’ are distant from each other, thus suggests that outliers maybe present.
+In Figure 1 and Table 1, the minimum and maximum values displayed for ‘bedrooms’ and ‘price’ are distant from each other, thus suggesting that outliers may be present.

-The summaries statistics revealed that the data is mainly plagued by the following:
+The summary statistics revealed that the data is mainly plagued by the following:
-(i)	24 out of the 75 variables are missing data,
+(i) 24 out of the 75 variables are missing data.
-(ii)	possible outliers for ‘bedrooms’ & ‘price’,
+(ii) possible outliers for ‘bedrooms’ and ‘price’.
-(iii)	8 out of the 32 class variables have 128+ levels/categories (impractical to carry out an analysis on these variables, data reduction needed).
+(iii) 8 out of the 32 class variables have 128+ levels or categories (it is impractical to carry out an analysis on these variables; data reduction is needed).
-(iv)	Possible correlation between variables based on figure 1 (variable no. 34-37, 40 47 & 49, 55-62).
+(iv) Possible correlation between variables based on Figure 1 (variables 34–37, 40, 47, and 49, 55–62).

 ### Data Visualisation